-The election of the representatives from the academic divisions is held within the first six weeks of the fall semester.
+The election of the vice-president, representatives-atlarge, and the senators from the part-time enrollment is held within the first six weeks of the fall semester.
 Election information is available in the Student Activities Office, A336, third floor of the College Center.